Fast erasure decoder for hypergraph product codes: Conclusion

-{\em Conclusion --} We proposed a practical high-performance decoder for the correction of erasure with HGP codes.
-Our numerical simulations show that the combination of the pruned peeling decoder with the VH decoder achieves a close-to-optimal performance in complexity $O(N^2)$.
-This decoder can be used as a subroutine of the Union-Find decoder for LDPC codes~\cite{delfosse2022toward} to speed up this algorithm.
+We proposed a practical high-performance decoder for the correction of erasure with HGP codes.
+Our numerical simulations show that the combination of the pruned peeling decoder with the VH decoder achieves a close-to-optimal performance.
+Moreover it can be implemented in complexity $O(N^2)$.
+This decoder can be used as a subroutine of the BP-OSD decoder~\cite{panteleev2021degenerate}, the Union-Find decoder for surface or LDPC codes~\cite{huang2020fault,delfosse2021almost,delfosse2022toward}, or the Viderman's decoder~\cite{krishna2024viderman} to speed up these algorithms.